fuzzymfx/fuzzymfx.github.io/content/current.md

 By the end of this year, I want to have

 - built more projects
-- read more
+- read and written more
-- write more
 - become more fit than I was in January
-- a solid plan for the next two-three years
+- built a solid plan for the next two-three years

 Before beginning 2024, I want to have grown to look back at 2023 and be proud of myself; thus, I will be working on myself for the next month.